imixs/imixs-workflow/src/site/markdown/index.md

 Imixs-Workflow provides a Rest Service API and can be run as a service in a microservice architecture.
 In this architectural style the workflow engine can be bound to any existing business application, independent from the technology behind.
 Business logic can be changed without changing a single line of code.

-The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides a Docker Containerj.
-You can start a Imixs-Workflow instance with one single command.
+The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides also a Docker Container.
+With this technology you can start a Imixs-Workflow instance with one single command.

-## Human Centric Workflow
+## What Means Human Centric Workflow?

 Imixs-Workflow is supporting human skills, activities and relieves collaboration in a task-oriented manner.
-Each process instance can be assigned to different actors.
+For this, each process instance can be assigned to different actors.
 The main objective is to support the human actors and provide them with relevant information about the business process.
 The workflow engine ensures that the business process is aligned to predetermined business rules:

   * Who is the owner of a business process
   * Who is allowed to access and modify the data
-  * Who need to be informed
+  * Who need to be informed next

-In that way Imixs-Workflow assists users in starting a new process, finding and processing open tasks and to complete current jobs.
+In that way Imixs-Workflow help users in starting a new process, finding and processing open tasks and to complete current jobs.
 The Workflow Engine automatically routes open tasks to the next actor and notifies users about open tasks depending on the current process definition.

 Each business process can involve different users to interact with the Workflow Management System.
 These users are called the *actors*.
 An Actor can either start, update or read a process instance and also the embedded business data